VikkiWalls/30-Day-Map-Challenge-2022/README.md

          * W: -3.98

 #### Notes:
-Could be improved by resampling the raster to smooth out the contour lines.
+* Could be improved by resampling/filtering the raster to smooth out the contour lines.
-Was designed to be art over function.
+* Was designed to be art over function.

 [Back to top](#30-day-map-challenge-2022)